rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 {{< alert color="warning" >}}

 A verification of a new task can also be executed by opening the Tasks or Rsync parameters view from the main sidebar, selecting the task, and choosing the "play" icon on the toolbar.
-This action will execute an estimation run, a `--dry-run`, to verify the task.
+This action will execute an estimation run, a \`--dry-run\`, to verify the task.

 {{< /alert >}}

-You may also select the new task from the Rsync parameters view, copy and paste the synchronization string into a terminal view, and execute the rsync command.
-The `--dry-run` parameter is appended as default in this view.

 ##### Aborting a task